Humanities - Undergraduate Programs

-This information is up to date 16.1.2018.
+This information is up to date 04.01.2022.

 To earn a double-major (dm) BA, students must successfully complete the course of study in two departments.
-Departments need not be from the same Faculty, but they must both offer a double-major track.

 Some departments offer a single-major track from the second year of study.
 Students with outstanding scholastic achievements during their first year of double-major studies may enroll in this track.
 Please check with the individual departments regarding specific requirements for single-major studies.